 “We’re now starting to have those conversations with companies and it’s ramping up quite quickly,” says Kelly Rodriques, CEO of Forge Global, a marketplace where stocks in private companies can be traded.
 As a result of Amazon’s partnership with Better.com and inquiries from employers, Rodriques is now considering expanding Forge’s offerings of short-term loans to certain qualified sellers of private stock to longer-term loans.

 This type of benefit comes when the topic of financial wellness is garnering increasing attention among CHROs and HR benefits leaders.
 During the pandemic, a larger number of people lost their jobs, especially in the hospitality sector, and now there is talk an economic recession may wash ashore in the second half of this year.
 That would compound the financial strain employees already feel.

 Related: To learn more about financial wellness, check out sessions on helping employees boost financial health sessions at HRE’s Health & Benefits Leadership Conference, May 3-5 at Mandalay Bay in Las Vegas.

 For example, 56% of 3,000 workers across several industries note they are stressed about their finances, according to a 2022 PwC Employee Financial Wellness Survey.
 And the percentage of employees who say their compensation is keeping up with the rising cost of living expenses fell to 42% last year, compared to 52% in the previous year.

-HR leaders are well aware that financial wellness plays a significant role in employees’ overall wellbeing.
-Some companies, such as Microsoft, offer to pay off college loans and to find ways to reduce medical bills as part of their employees’ financial wellness support.
+HR leaders know that financial wellness plays a significant role in employees’ overall wellbeing.
+Some companies, such as Microsoft, offer to pay off college loans and find ways to reduce medical bills as part of their employees’ financial wellness support.

 Finding a fit for stock as loan collateral